Book now for $1,200 off LASIK* + Enjoy Easy and Fast LASIK Financing**

 Monofocal Toric Lens

-Monofocal toric lenses cannot fully correct large amounts of astigmatism.
+A monofocal toric lens cannot fully correct large amounts of astigmatism.
 So, if a patient has a significant amount of astigmatism and chooses a basic monofocal lens corrected for distance, they will still have some residual astigmatism and might need to wear eyeglasses.

-Just like traditional monofocals, toric monofocal lenses are not designed to correct presbyopia (age-related loss of near vision).
+Just like a traditional monofocal, a monofocal toric lens is not designed to correct presbyopia (age-related loss of near vision).
 Patients with this condition might need reading glasses.
 If dealing with residual astigmatism, multiple pairs of glasses might be needed.

 Light Adjustable Lenses

-A new option in monofocal IOLs are light adjustable lenses (LAL).
+A new option in premiummonofocal IOLs are light adjustable lenses (LAL).
 This newer type of monofocal IOL is the only type of IOL that can be customized after surgery.

 Basic Monofocal Lenses